Entry Level Track

 Application and Admission Requirements for the Entry-Level Bachelor’s Degree Program

-A maximum of 30 qualified students can be admitted to the Bachelor of Science degree program.
+A maximum of up to 30 qualified students can be admitted to the Bachelor of Science degree program.
 In addition to the academic admission requirements, non-academic factors may be considered when selecting students for admission to the BS Entry program.

 Required prerequisite courses: The Texas Core Curriculum and program prerequisites must be completed by the end of the spring semester of the entering year.
 The program specific prerequisites are listed below.
 Applicants must complete a minimum of 60 semester credit hours.
 For further information see the Texas General Education Core Web Center.
 Applicants are encouraged to seek advisement from their college counselors.